keitheous/DSLX/ReadMe.md

 Over 2 Million Australians suffers from Dyslexia.
 Current existing tools fail to offer a complete solution, as they fail to recognize that it comes in many forms, ranging from a wide spectrum.
 Hence, DSLX offers a personalized approach backed by evidence-based research.

-[this](http://geon.github.io/programming/2016/03/03/dsxyliea) is what a dyslexic sees.

 > I am slow, but I'm not lazy.
 I see things different, but I'm not the problem.
 I am a symptom of an inadequate system.
 >I am dyslexic.
 I am 700 million.
 STRONG.

-> Who do not have access to the web, the way you do, cannot see the way you do.
+>Who do not have access to the web, the way you do, cannot [see](http://geon.github.io/programming/2016/03/03/dsxyliea) the way you do.
 >So make me a web tool, like how you make those cool motorized wheelchairs.

 This is an ode to dyslexia.

 ---

 ## Technologies